Our Team

 Dr Sarah Schultz – Veterinarian

 Sarah graduated as a Veterinarian from James Cook University in 2014 and after completion moved back to Geelong, starting at DVS in January 2015.
-She has two busy little dogs, Paddy a 13yo Corgi cross and Benji who she trains in agility and other dog sports.
-Coming from a family pet shop background Sarah has a keen interest in birds, reptiles and fish with an Eclectus Parrot, Long Necked Turtles and an amazing saltwater marine aquarium at home.
+She has two busy little dogs, Benji the Jack Russell and Toby the Cardigan Corgi who she trains in agility and other dog sports.
+Coming from a family pet shop background Sarah has an interest in birds, reptiles and fish with an Eclectus Parrot and Long Necked Turtles at home.

 In 2019 to add to her menagerie, Sarah and her husband Chris welcomed a daughter Claire to the family, since then Claire has been a big part of the DVS family.
 If you have been a regular at the clinic you may have even met her greeting patients at reception.

-Sarah has an interest in avian and reptile medicine, with a broad knowledge in canine and feline medicine and surgery.
-Honing her surgical skills over the past years Sarah is now an accomplished surgeon.
+Sarah has a broad knowledge in canine and feline medicine and surgery, and an interest in avian and reptile medicine, Honing her surgical skills over the past years Sarah is now an accomplished surgeon.
 Oh and if anyone is going to find the most weird and wonderful, complex cases we can almost guarantee it will be Dr Sarah.
 Her ability to see the detail and pick up on the little things means her level of patient care is astonishing and she has a very loyal following of clients at DVS.

 Dr Nicole Brown – Veterinarian